codewithzichao/Multilingual-Transformers/README.md

 # Offensive Language Identification in Dravidian Languages at EACL2021 Workshop
-Source code for EACL2021 workshop: Offensive Language Identification in Dravidian Languages.
+Our source code for EACL2021 workshop: Offensive Language Identification in Dravidian Languages.

 **Updated:** Source code is released!🤩